 The Boolean filter variables mentioned in the display formulae above are selected by the user in the filters side-panel, implemented as a separate (presentational) component.
 The component appears in the top-right hand corner of the screen, and can be minimised while browsing the map.
 When a user clicks "Submit", the fetchData() function is invoked with the selected filters, and these selected filters are saved as a cookie to the user's browser; this cookie is loaded when the main page is first loaded, so that a user's last used filters are pre-selected for them when they open the application.
 Even the value of the "Within KM" number is stored as a cookie and loaded in with page load so that a user's experience is a seamless as possible between uses.
+These saved filters are applied automatically when the data is first being fetched as the page loads so as to reduce the user's workload and need to interact with the application.

 The first three top-level filters determine what data sources are used: Irish Rail, Bus, and/or Luas Stops.
-If a top-level or second-level filter is deselected, all its child filters are greyed out and cannot be interacted with until all its parents are selected.
-By default, if no cookie is stored for a user, the top-level filters are all deselected and all of their children are selected, making it as easy as possible for the user to select what they want to filter by.
+If a toplevel or second-level filter is deselected, all its child filters are greyed out and cannot be interacted with until all its parents are selected.
+Initially, if no cookie was stored for a user, the top-level filters would all be deselected and all of their children would be selected, in an effort to allow the user to only include the filters that they wanted to include; however, user feedback indicated that this was annoying & cumbersome, so the panel was updated to default to displaying all the live data available on page load, with "Irish Rail Trains", "Bus", and "Luas Stops" selected and all of their children.
 The only exception to this are the "Must be Park & Ride" and the "Must be Cycle & Ride" filters underneath "Luas Stops": these filters are more restrictive, and hide any item that does not match them, and so are not selected by default.